 Step 1 Please write to the ‘Compliance Officer’ at Peacock Insurance Services, Oak House, Eastwood Business Village, Harry Weston Road, Coventry, CV3 2UB or contact us on 02476 437600 detailing your dissatisfaction and if possible the member of staff you have been dealing with.
 We expect the majority of complaints will be quickly and satisfactorily resolved at this stage, but if you are not satisfied, you can take the issue further.

-Step 2 Please write directly to the proprietor at the above address.
+Step 2 Please write directly to the Managing Director at the above address.

 Premium and Financial Aspects